DavidDump/bakalar/spec.md

 TWO := 2;
 result := ONE + TWO;
 ```
 If we use variables instead in the second example, the expressions of `ONE` and `TWO` are first stored in memory, then read from memory again when the operation is performed.
-NOTE: this is a simple example end using SSE both cases would generate the same byte code.
+NOTE: this is a simple example end using SSA both cases would generate the same byte code.

 All symbols have a type.
 The type of symbol is either explicitly specified by the programmer or inferred by the compiler.
 If the programmer wishes to specify a type they can do so after the first colon (`:`) of the declaration operators (`:=` or `::`).
 Example:
 ```